sccbioinformatics/SCC_CSENS_docs/docs/index.md

 1) **Work cleanly**.
 We have limited disk space so it should be used wisely.
 Only put raw data into `/backup`, and make sure it is compressed.

+2) **Log out when you are done working** (not just close the browser).
+We have 20 Thinlinc licenses for our group, so logging out will release a license for someone else.

-2) **Do not put published data into `/backup`**.
+3) **Do not put published data into `/backup`**.
 When you publish your own data, move the raw data out of `/backup` to somewhere outside this folder.

-3) **Delete any intermediate files you do not need**.
+4) **Delete any intermediate files you do not need**.
 SAM files are a good example of this when BAMs have also been made.

-4) **Do not duplidate files between personal and shared folder**.
+5) **Do not duplidate files between personal and shared folder**.
 This is especially true for files in `backup`.

-5) **If you need help, your first point of contact is either Shamit or Stefan**.
+6) **If you need help, your first point of contact is either Shamit or Stefan**.
 We will escalate issues to LUNARC if need be.
 This is to prevent them being swamped.

-6) If you have/do anything (software for example) that might be useful to other people, make it known on the Slack workgroup.
+7) If you have/do anything (software for example) that might be useful to other people, make it known on the Slack workgroup.
 We can place your software somewhere centrally for all to use.

 ## Getting access to COSMOS-SENS